gdossantos97/gdossantos97/README.md

 - 👋 Hi, my name is Gabriel!!
 - 👀 Out side of development I’m interested in finance, economics, 3d design, and crypto!
-- 🌱 I’m currently taking to full stack development bootcamp course at emeritus!
+- 🌱 I’m currently taking to full stack bootcamp with a focus in the MERN stack.
 - 💞️ I’m looking to collaborate on anything that can help build my overall portfolio!
 - 📫 Shoot me a message!
 Lets do something amazing!